Jmoney46/ChromeOS-policy-editor-Test-version-/README.md

 step 2:

-Open crosh,
+Open crosh

-shell,
+shell

-sudo -i,
+sudo -i

-cd .. ,
+cd ..

-cd /etc/opt/chrome/policies/,
+cd /etc/opt/chrome/policies/

-Ls,
+Ls

 cd managed (or whatever it says),

-Ls,

-curl -o https://raw.githubusercontent.com/StarkMist111960/ChromeOS-policy-editor-Test-version-/refs/heads/main/newpolicy.json (Or your github raw user content),
+curl -o https://raw.githubusercontent.com/StarkMist111960/ChromeOS-policy-editor-Test-version-/refs/heads/main/newpolicy.json (Or your github raw user content)

 cat newpolicy.json > policy.json

+(or if youve already used pollen policy editor): cat newpolicy.json > pollen.json

 After this, you should be done.
 Reload your policies, and check the policies you changed if this did not work, please tell me I will try to help.